JATEPHP/JATE/README.md

 Index -> Shorter.

-Template -> template of all pages.
+Template -> Common settings in all other pages.

-Home -> is a common inherited from the page template.
+Home -> Inherited from template, is the 1st true page of your web app.

-Gui -> It is the page where it is injected the html code processed by template.php.
+Gui -> It is the page where it is injected the html code processed by jate.

-The page Template that contains the Template class must inherit from the class Html.
+The page Template contains the Template class must inherit from the class Html.
-The basic class Html, has provided these parameters to be injected into the gui.
+The basic class Html, has provided these parameters to be injected into the Gui.
 ```
 $this->modules = array();
 $this->data["template"]     = "";